ZhangZixunCodeSpace/ZhangZixunCodeSpace/README.md

 ### 🎓 Education

-- **Master of Science in Artificial Intelligence**
-  Hong Kong Baptist University, Hong Kong, China
+- [Master of Science in Artificial Intelligence] @Hong Kong Baptist University, Hong Kong, China(2023 - 2024)
-  GPA: 3.0/5.0
-  September 2023 - Expected Oct 2024

-- **Bachelor of Science in Intelligence Science and Technology**
-  China University of Geosciences, Wuhan, China
+- [Bachelor of Science in Intelligence Science and Technology] @ China University of Geosciences, Wuhan, China(2019 - 2023)
-  GPA: 3.0/5.0
-  September 2019 - June 2023

-### 💼 Professional Experience

-- **InnoX Winter Camp 2024 Finalist**
-  Hong Kong Science and Technology Parks Corporation (HKSTP)
-  January 2024 - February 2024
-  Co-founded Cyberwave, an AI-driven company focusing on surfing equipment and performance analysis.
-Advanced to the finals with a Demo Day presentation at HKSTP.

-- **Undergraduate Research Assistant**
-  China University of Geosciences
-  July 2022 - January 2024
-  Conducted research on domain adaptation in deep learning for urban green space detection.
-Authored a journal paper on the research findings.

 ### 🔧 Skills